Relocation Fraud Alert: Real Scams and How to Avoid Them

 This is a subtle one.
 Most people agree to pay 3% of their goods’ value for insurance.
 The mover takes the money, but they never actually buy a policy from a company like ICICI Lombard or HDFC Ergo.
 If your TV breaks, they’ll tell you the insurance process takes “6 months” or they’ll stop responding.
 They’ve just pocketed that 3% as extra profit.

 In Delhi NCR, scammers literally name their companies after the biggest names in the industry.
 They’ll call themselves “Original Agarwal” or “UrbanShift India”.
-They also buy fake 5-star reviews on Google Maps.
-Honestly, don’t trust a mover just because they have 500 reviews and all of them are 5 stars with no text.
+They also buy fake 5-star reviews on Google Maps. don’t trust a mover just because they have 500 reviews and all of them are 5 stars with no text.
 Look for the negative reviews.
 See how the company responds to complaints.

 We started ShiftCompare because we were tired of seeing these scams ruin people’s lives.
 We do a three-step verification for every mover.
 We check their physical office, we verify their GST history, and we talk to their past five customers.
 If a mover has a single report of holding goods hostage, they are banned from our platform forever.